Christopher Rydell

 Christopher Rydell (born November 16, 1963) is an American former actor.

+Life and career

 The son of film director Mark Rydell and actress Joanne Linville, Rydell is best known for his starring role in Dario Argento's Trauma and for his role as Danny Leonard in the musical film For the Boys.
 He has appeared in a number of his father's films, including Harry and Walter Go to New York and On Golden Pond.

 Rydell starred in the film Queen of the Lot.